 So what we do is splice the wire on pin 9 and hook it up to 12v!
 Any 12v source will work.

-First thing to do is take off your glove box.
+The first thing to do is take off your glove box.
 Squeeze the sides of it #1 & #2, it will lower until it’s hanging by the right arm.

 I was able to find a steady 12v source from the opposite plug, see below.
 While there were other pins with similar colours in the plugs (indicating +12v), I went with the easy route.
+Use a multimeter here and ensure it is a steady 12V source.

 Problem solved, and no warning lights or compromised performance.